DIG-Kaust/TLR-MDC/README.md

 ## Project structure
 This repository is organized as follows:

-- **mdctlr**: python library containing routines for tlr-based multidimensional convolution and its use in seismic inverse problem
+- **mdctlr**: python library containing routines for tlr-based multidimensional convolution and its use in seismic inverse problem;
+- **app**: set of python scripts running the different applications provided by the mdctlr library;
-- **scripts**: set of shell scripts used to run the various applications on standard workstations and KAUST supercomputer
+- **script**: set of shell scripts used to run the various applications on standard workstations;
-- **install**: set of shell scripts used in the installation process
+- **script_hpc**: set of shell scripts used to run the various applications on KAUST supercomputer;

 ## Environments variable